-Administration Denies More States' Plans to Customize Insurance Markets
+Administration Denies More States' Plans To Customize Insurance Markets

 Two states looking for approval to customize their health insurance systems under the Affordable Care Act reversed course after the Trump administration said their applications couldn't be approved in time for next year.